pauverblom/ExtensionKSP/README.md

 *   **Steam Launch Failures:** If launching via Steam fails, ensure the Steam client is running, you are logged in, and KSP (AppID 220200) is correctly installed under your Steam account.
 The extension will provide an option to set a direct path if a Steam launch fails.
 *   **Custom Path Failures:** If a custom executable path is set but launching fails, verify the path is correct and the game files are intact.
-*   Please report any other issues on the [GitHub repository issues page](https://github.com/your-github-username/kerbal-space-program-launcher/issues) (replace with your actual link after creating the repo).
+*   Please report any other issues on the [GitHub repository issues page](https://github.com/pauverblom/ExtensionKSP/issues).

 ## Release Notes